-This spice cake is filled with bold flavor from warm Fall baking spices and is topped with a buttery cinnamon streusel.
+This sourdough spice cake is filled with bold flavor from warm Fall baking spices and is topped with a buttery cinnamon streusel.
 With all this flavor, no one will notice there's sourdough starter discard in it!

 Jump to: